What do you think of our website and online booking system? Please click here to leave feedback!

 At the Pavilion Management Committee's discretion, a discounted rate may be offered to some regular users, e.g. classes or activities run by people in the local community on a non-commercial basis.
 The Booking Secretary will advise which rate is applicable.

-When to payCasual Users: Payment is required within 7 days of requesting your booking.
+When to payCasual Users: Once your online booking request has been received, the Booking Secretary will send you a Hiring Agreement with details about how to pay and the amount due.
+Payment is required within 7 days.
 Your booking cannot be confirmed until payment has been received and your slot may be released to someone else if payment is delayed without prior agreement.
 Payment by cheque is preferred - please send this to the Booking Secretary with the deposit cheque (see below).

 Regular Users: You will be invoiced quarterly in arrears.
 Bank transfers are the preferred method of payment, but cheques are fine too.
 Cash payments may only be made by prior arrangement with the treasurer.
 Please pay promptly.